biell/alti-server/README.md

     server message telling them to clean up their act;  if the player is within 5 infractions of being kicked, they will be kicked by the server.

+    The `/abuse` command is also available to moderators.

   * **/restartServer**<br>
     Restart the server.
 This will shut the currently running server down,